Army surplus sales after World War Two, UK

 Magazines dedicated to radio and electronics

-'Practical Wireless' was another DIY constructors magazine.
+'Practical Wireless' was another DIY constructors' magazine.
 Another was 'Amateur Radio'.

-War surplus items sold as toys
+War surplus items sold for new uses

-An item sold as a toy was a small parachute about three feet in diameter that we used to attach weights to and drop from the upper rooms of the house into the garden.
+An item sold as a toy was a small parachute about three feet in diameter that I used to attach weights to and drop from the upper rooms of the family house into the garden.
 I think originally they were used as a pilot parachute to enable the main canopy to be opened when deployed in action.
 If I remember they cost 1/6p from Steels in Burnt Oak Broadway.

 Another item sold as a toy was a hand-held semaphore signalling device.
 It comprised of a black plastic/paper case about three inches square by a quarter of an inch thick, and when it was squeezed longitudinally a slatted window appeared depicting a series of alternate black and white bars.
 I can only think they were used for silent communicating between soldiers in action.